Inflation crashes the party as ECB marks 25 years

 "The ECB has been able to innovate and adapt to each crisis it has faced, and this is what we should remember before pointing out mistakes or internal tensions," said Frederik Ducrozet, chief economist at Pictet Wealth Management.

-The ECB chief herself is in little doubt that the euro -- used by nearly 350 million people across 20 countries with diverse economies -- still has a bright future.
+The ECB chief herself is in little doubt that the euro still has a bright future.

-The single currency will prevail for "many, many years to come," she said last week.
+The single currency will prevail for "many, many years to come," she said last week on Dutch TV.

 © 2023 AFP